In this explainer, we will learn how to identify the key organelles in a eukaryotic cell and describe their functions.

 The most notable feature of a eukaryotic cell is the nucleus.
 The possession of a nucleus is the main distinction between prokaryotic cells, such as bacteria, and eukaryotic cells, such as the trillions of cells that make up your body.
 In addition to this nucleus, your cells possess many other structures that have other important jobs.
 We call cells like the ones your body is made of animal cells.
 Let’s take a look at the different organelles in a typical animal cell, as shown in Figure 2.

 The cell (plasma) membrane is the outer layer of the cell.
 It forms the boundary that distinguishes the cell from its surroundings.
-The cell membrane is made of two layers of molecules called phospholipids.
-These molecules have properties that allow them to form what we call a phospholipid bilayer, since there are two layers of molecules (bi- means “two”).
+The cell membrane is made of two layers of molecules called phospholipids, which is why we call this type of membrane a phospholipid bilayer since there are two layers of molecules (bi- means “two”).
+We can also see some different types of other molecules like proteins embedded in the plasma membrane that also play an essential role in the membrane’s main function.
 The structure of the cell membrane is shown in Figure 3.
 The phospholipid bilayer is selectively permeable, meaning that some things are allowed to easily pass through while others are not.

 Key Term: Cell Membrane

 The cell membrane is composed of a phospholipid bilayer and embedded molecules and separates the internal and external environment of the cell.